Stanisław Lem: Political views

-Lem's early works were socialist realist, possibly to satisfy state censorship, and in his later years he was critical of this aspect of them.
-In 1982, with the onset of the martial law in Poland, Lem moved to Berlin for studies, and the next year he moved for several years (1983–1988) to Vienna.
+Lem's early works were socialist realist, possibly to satisfy state censorship.
+In his later years, Lem was critical of this aspect of his work.
+In 1982, with the onset of the martial law in Poland, Lem moved to Berlin for studies; between 1983 and 1988, he lived in Vienna.
 He never showed any wish to relocate permanently in the West.
 By the standards of the Eastern Bloc, Lem was financially well off for most of his life.
 Lem was a critic of capitalism, totalitarianism, and of both Stalinist and Western ideologies.

 Lem believed there were no absolutes.
 He said: "I should wish, as do most men, that immutable truths existed, that not all would be eroded by the impact of historical time, that there were some essential propositions, be it only in the field of human values, the basic values, etc. In brief, I long for the absolute.
 But at the same time I am firmly convinced that there are no absolutes, that everything is historical, and that you cannot get away from history."
 Lem was concerned that if the human race attained prosperity and comfort, this would lead it to passiveness and degeneration.